ErfgoedPod/common-institution-setups/README.md

 # Requirements Template

+This repostiory contains the source files for the report on common infrastructure setups.
-This is the template for requirements published by Netwerk Digitaal Erfgoed.
+It uses the template for requirements published by Netwerk Digitaal Erfgoed.

 Requirements are written in Markdown and transformed to HTML using the [Bikeshed preprocessor](https://tabatkins.github.io/bikeshed/).